Call for the Best Cable, Phone and Internet Deals: 855-349-9328

 More about the Pros

-• Widely available in rural areas: One of the most incredible benefits of fixed internet is its broad consumer availability, especially in rural areas without access to wired high-speed internet.
+Widely available in rural areas: One of the most incredible benefits is its increasing availability in rural areas without access to wired high-speed internet.

-• Fast speeds and lower latency: One of the prime benefits of fixed wireless broadband over other wireless technologies is its relatively low latency.
-Fast speeds with reduced lag makes video conferencing and online gaming feasible.
+Fast speeds and lower latency: Compared to other wireless technologies it depicts relatively low latency.
+Fast speeds with reduced lag makes video conferencing & online gaming feasible.

-• Higher quality of signal: Directional fixed wireless access provides a higher-quality signal even when using the lower end of the radio spectrum.
-Signal transmission is focused toward the subscriber’s location, and not scattered in different directions.
-Higher frequency bands are usually used for business services, and deliver a boost to the signal strength and bandwidth.
+Higher quality of signal: Directional fixed wireless access provides a higher-quality signal even when using the lower end of the radio spectrum.
+Signal transmission is focused in the direction of the user’s location, and not scattered.
+Higher frequency bands are usually used for business services to boost the signal & bandwidth.

 More about the Cons

-• Direct line of sight for optimal performance: Fixed Wireless requires a direct line of sight between the provider’s access point and consumer’s antenna for optimal performance.
 Ensuring the line of sight remains clear can be difficult because a provider cannot always control what happens in the space between transmitters.
-A tall building could come to stand in the path of the signal, a pole could get knocked over by severe storms, or a tree could grow taller—everything which could potentially interrupt a fixed wireless transmission.
+A newly built tall building, a pole knocked over by a storm or a tree grown taller, could potentially interrupt signal transmission.

 Discover Top Fixed Wireless Internet Providers in Your ZIP Code